I'd be very interested to hear from anyone involved in the making of this film, and thus recording their remembrances of the time spent with it.

 1 English, French, German, Spanish and Russian.
 Also Latin, if you count the description of the bird during the drawing class.

-He wears an Army khaki battledress top, but with RAF pilot insignia.
+He wears an Army khaki battledress top, but with RAF insignia.

-2 He wears an Army khaki battledress top, but with RAF pilot insignia.
+2 He wears an Army khaki battledress top, but with RAF insignia.

 The Twelve Days Of Christmas.

 Bartlett gave Hendley 10/10 for acquiring Werner the guard's wallet, with false

 4 Bartlett gave Hendley 10/10 for acquiring Werner the guard's wallet, with false ID papers and other useful information.